-As of writing, the COVID-19 pandemic has claimed more than 350,000 lives.
+As of May 2021, the COVID-19 pandemic has claimed more than 3.4 million lives.
 With this number growing daily, researchers have rapidly focused their efforts on learning more about COVID-19 and the virus that causes it (SARS-CoV-2).

 Putting the COVID-19 publication rate in context

 The increase in COVID-19 hits far outstrips that of similarly important biology topics.
 “Next generation sequencing” and the “Polymerase chain reaction”, two technologies used ubiquitously in biology research fields, only broke the 5000 hit/year mark years after their original invention.

 Finally, in relation to other recent disease outbreaks, the rate of COVID-19 hits far outstrips “Zika” and “Ebola.”
 Neither of these terms broke 2,500 hits per year in PubMed.

 In addition to standard, peer-reviewed publications in scientific journals, the COVID-19 pandemic has come with the wide-scale use of pre-prints.
 These are open-access forms of research manuscripts made available online prior to peer-review and publication in a scientific journal.
 While pre-prints are not reviewed by classic means and should be carefully scrutinized by experts in the field, they provide researchers with an excellent means of quickly disseminating new data to other scientists.

 For example, we uploaded a preprint of our recent work developing a CRISPR-based SARS-CoV-2 DETECTR to the preprint server medRxiv This was prior to its peer review and publication in Nature Biotechnology.
 Uploading the manuscript to medRxiv enabled us to quickly showcase our dedication to developing COVID-19 diagnostics.
 It also gave other researchers early, open access to our techniques should they wish to work with us in the future.